dremonaut/tester-from-hell/README.md

 # Installation
 * Clone repository to local folder.
 * Open cmd and navigate to the local repository folder.
-* Type 'pip install -e .' to install the dependencies.
+* Type 'pip install -e .' to install the dependencies (see setup.py).